An Introduction to the Fair Hiring Toolkit for Social Auditors and Certifiers

 - External stakeholders, including NGOs and government licensing agencies.

-This system sets out a framework for broker audits that can be used by auditors at any level of the supply chain.
+This system sets out a framework for recruiter audits that can be used by auditors at any level of the supply chain.

-Use this tool to greater effect alongside the broker and migrant worker interview tools provided here.
+Use this tool to greater effect alongside the recruiter and migrant worker interview tools provided here.